codr7/lishp/README.md

 #### a Common Lispy, text based shell

 ```
-lishp v1
+lishp v1,
-may the source be with you
+may the source be with you!

 $0 say "hello"
 hello